How to Check Build and Version Number on Windows 11/10?

 Microsoft keeps updating Windows 10 and Windows 11 operating systems with the latest security patches and new features.
 Hence, it is very important to update your Windows as and when an update is available from the Microsoft server.
 Microsoft keeps pushing the updates; however, it is also possible to check for updates manually on Windows 11 PC.

 Most Windows users know which operating system they are using, but a few people don’t know which build number they are using.
 Microsoft always uses build numbers when they provide an update.
 If you are using an old build, you might not get new features.
 While troubleshooting your Windows 11/10 PC, it is important to know which build you are using.
-It is also necessary to know which edition of Windows you are using?
-While downloading a program from the internet, it is necessary to know your operating system is 64-bit or 32-bit because Windows 10 is still available in both editions.
+It is also necessary to know which edition of Windows you are using.
+While downloading a program from the internet, it is necessary to know if your operating system is 64-bit or 32-bit because Windows 10 is still available in both editions.
 If you don’t know these details, you might download the wrong program or software, and that may damage your Windows installation.

 A few methods are available to quickly and easily check the build and version number on your PC.